tillitis/tkey-ssh-agent/README.md

 #### Installing tkey-ssh-agent

-For Linux, we provide udev rules to automatically let `tkey-ssh-agent` know when a TKey is inserted or removed.
-You can install `system/90-tkey-ssh-agent.rules` in `/etc/udev/rules.d/` and run `udevadm control --reload`.
-Now the `tkey-ssh-agent` will get a SIGHUP every time you insert or remove the TKey.
-The [`Makefile`](Makefile) has an `install` target that installs tkey-ssh-agent and the rules for you.
+The [`Makefile`](Makefile) has an `install` target that installs tkey-ssh-agent and the above mentioned `60-tkey.rules`.
 First `make` then `sudo make install`, then `sudo make reload-rules` to apply the rules to the running system.
 This also installs a man page which contains some useful information, try `man ./system/tkey-ssh-agent.1` to read it before installing.

 There is also a Work In Progress Debian/Ubuntu package which can be build using the script `debian/build-pkg.sh`.